 What's the difference between a smartwatch and a smart analogue watch?
 They might sound like the same thing, but there's a way to tell the two apart from each other.

-A smart analogue watch blurs traditional watch designs with contemporary fitness tracking and notification tech.
+A hybrid smartwatch blurs traditional watch designs with contemporary fitness tracking and notification tech.
 You won't see full touchscreen displays like you get on Android Wear watches or the Apple Watch.
 You certainly won't have to deal with a couple of days of battery life, that's for sure.
 Those smarts are added in a more discreet and elegant way.

 Essential reading: The best Android Wear watches